AvinavCHATTERJEE2103028/TicTacToe/README.md

 - Build a Tic-Tac-Toe Game With Python and Tkinter by Real Python
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause License.
 See the LICENSE file for details.